Igaigasuru/EXPRESSCLUSTER/AG cluster Quick Start Guide.md

 #### On a primary server
 4. Start WebManager, create a cluster and apply it.
-  Regarding cluster configuration, please refer "Cluster Configuration" in the above.
+  Regarding cluster configuration, please refer "Cluster Settings" in the above.
 5. Activate failover group on the primary server.

 Reference: